-Influencing stakeholders in the transition to a low carbon economy
+Taking action to influence the transition to a low-carbon economy

-- Develop low carbon, energy efficient homes in our housing business
+- We have developed low carbon, energy efficient homes in our housing business

 Our performance is demonstrated through our environmental data which compares progress towards achieving our 2020 targets compared to our 2013 baseline:

 |Reduction per policy||REDUCTION TARGET by 2020||ACHIEVEMENT as at 31.12.2018|

 |Reduce carbon emission||20%||69% increase in carbon per policy compared to 2013 (all businesses including construction)|

 |Reduce carbon emission||20%||38% fall in carbon usage in our UK occupied offices from our 2013 baseline|